bradleyoesch/bradleyoesch.github.io/recipes/brownie-cookies/index.md

 ### Rest

-1. Let sit at room temp for 5 minutes
+1. 5 min - let rest at room temp

+### Pre-bake

+1. Line baking sheet with parchment paper
+1. Drop **heaping T of batter** (35g) at least 2" apart
+    - Cookies will spread to 3-4" wide

 ### Bake

-1. Line baking sheet with parchment paper
-1. Drop **heaping T of batter** (35g) at least 2in apart
-    - Cookies will spread to 3-4in wide
-1. 8-12 min at 350°F
+1. 8-12 min - bake at 350°F
     - Until puffed and cracked and edges are set
     - Rotate halfway through

 ### Post-bake

 1. Optionally sprinkle **salt** on **cookies**
-1. ~10 minutes - cool completely on pan
+1. 10 min - cool completely on pan

 ## Notes